marc-dantas/pile/GOALS.md

   * Auto-descriptive
 - [ ] More builtins
   * Idea: Include type conversion and additional I/O builtins.
+- [ ] String escaping
+  * Idea: use the backslash syntax to allow escaped characters.
 - [ ] String formatting
   * Idea: Introduce a `format` builtin to format strings dynamically:
     ```pile